 We leverage a data set of 382 molecules labeled from honey bee toxicity experiments to train a classifier that predicts the toxicity of a new pesticide molecule to honey bees.
 Traditionally, the first step of a molecular machine learning task is to explicitly convert molecules into feature vector representations for input to the classifier.
 Instead, we (i) adopt the fixed-length random walk graph kernel to express the similarity between any two molecular graphs and (ii) use the kernel trick to train a support vector machine (SVM) to classify the bee toxicity of pesticides represented as molecular graphs.
 We assess the performance of the graph-kernel-SVM classifier under different walk lengths used to describe the molecular graphs.
-The optimal classifier, with walk length 5, achieves an (mean over 100 runs) accuracy, precision, and recall of 0.83, 0.71, and 0.72 on a test data set.
+The optimal classifier, with walk length 4, achieves a (mean over 100 runs) accuracy, precision, recall, and F1 score of 0.82, 0.69, 0.74, and 0.71 on the test data set.